Fresno Dog Bite Lawyer

-Watch YouTube Video: For useful tips on how to survive a dog attack, view the following video.Recoverable Damages in a Dog Bite Claim
+For useful tips on how to survive a dog attack, view the following video.Can I Claim Personal Injury Compensation for a Dog Bite?

 There are two types of recoverable damages in a dog bite claim that are intended to make an injured person feel whole again.
 Those two types are economic and non-economic damages.

 Economic damages are concrete expenses such as: